hellooben/201-assign0/README.md

 The first project for my CS201 class, Data Structures and Algorithms.
 It contains classes and headers for a singly linked list, doubly linked list, stack, and queue, as well as a makefile.

-### Header/Class Files are:
+### Header/Class Files I wrote are:
+  - integer.h/integer.c
   - sll.h/sll.c
   - dll.h/sll.c
   - stack.h/stack.c
   - queue.h/queue.c

-Any files other than these, and the makefile, are test files.
-You may update the makefile to run different tests as you please.
+These classes work with any generic data type.
+The INTEGER/REAL/STRING classes are used to test integer, real, and string values.
+Files such as sll-0-0.c are test files.

 ### Instructions: